Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

 AssociationsDef Format
 ~~~~~~~~~~~~~~~~~~~~~~
-The format is an extension of the `Reference Item Format`_.
+The format is an extension of the `Reference Item Based Definitions`_.
 When dealing with Model Resource Components you can use a **MembershipMask** XML Element to indicate the type of Model Resource Component that can be associated.

 .. code-block:: xml